AST cuts application lifecycle management cost by 30 percent for global pharmaceutical leader

 By creating an organization to manage all applications through standardized processes and service level agreements (SLAs), Infosys provided effective consolidation of services and a single interface to end users.
 The solution provided end-to-end infrastructure and application support, governed by unified processes and SLAs.
 It used an ROI-based approach to prioritize applications for transition to the shared service, considering factors such as technology consolidation, existing vendor availability, and application stability.

-Infosys created a service catalog with clearly defined scope of services and SLAs, aligned robust process definition with industry standards like ITIL and CMMI, and set up a single-window service desk for end users.
+Infosys created a service catalogue with clearly defined scope of services and SLAs, aligned robust process definition with industry standards like ITIL and CMMI, and set up a single-window service desk for end users.
 Interactive sessions with application owners along with metrics-based reporting on application service performance provided transparency to the benefits of the new model.

 Infosys conducted a large pilot, followed by a quick ramp up of the service program.
 It documented the client’s processes and did a thorough review of each application before transition to ensure stability and performance.
 An independent process and compliance team was created as part of the program to define processes and ensure adherence.